-The Company used all of the \$8.5 million planned for strategic growth initiatives to acquired Airdep on February 1, 2022.
-Greenlane used \$0.6 million of funds allocated to general corporate purposes and working capital to fund the additional cash required for the transaction.
+The Company used all of the \$8.5 million planned for strategic growth initiatives to acquire Airdep on February 1, 2022.
 The Company intends to fund any future earn-out payment from free cash or, at the Company's option, from the issuance of common shares.
-Refer to "Overview of Activities for the Year Ended December 31, 2022 - Business Acquisition" and "Liquidity - Investing Activities" for additional details.